LassoSoft/LassoGuide/lasso_guide_source/operations/requests-responses.rst

 .. member:: web_request->header(name::string)
 .. member:: web_request->rawHeader(name::string)

-   The `headers` method returns all of the headers as an object which can be iterated or used in a query expression.
+   The `headers` method returns all of the headers as an object that can be iterated or used in a query expression.
 Each header element is presented as a pair object containing the header name and value as the pair's first and second elements, respectively.
 The `header` method returns the first header